 For standard cars, high quality, brand-name tyres such as Goodyear or Pirelli (amongst others) that are suitable for all conditions (obligatory mention of fast-changing weather conditions in Australia) are your best bet.
 4x4s and Utes are often more desirable with all-terrain tyres.
 While full off-road, knobbly mud tyres may be desirable to some, they can be hideously loud on roads, wear down much faster and are usually very expensive.
 That said, a quality set of B.F.
 Goodrich A/Ts will be ideal for any 4×4.
 Don’t forget to replace the spare tyre as well!
 You’ll be glad of it if you get a flat.

 While modding cars can be a lot of fun, and we certainly aren’t against it, just make sure you know what you’re getting yourself in for.
-Expect a lower return when it comes to selling, it’s a fact of car sales that mods are perceived as being red flags to buyers, so be prepared.
+Expect a lower return when it comes to selling your vehicle, it’s a fact of car sales that mods are perceived as being red flags to buyers, so be prepared.
 If in doubt, keep it simple, or don’t mod at all.

 The main things you should take from this article are: